Skip to content

 avs-gke-aerospike-vector-search-2 1/1 Running 0 60s

-Install networking and monitoring (optional)โ
+Install networking and monitoring (optional)

 This section describes how to set up the Prometheus monitoring stack and Istio networking stack.
 These steps are optional, and you may consider other monitoring and networking options.

+1. Deploy and configure the Prometheus monitoring stack.
 These commands set up the monitoring stack using Prometheus and apply additional monitoring configurations:

 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts